tgross35/wasm-regex/README.md

 `error` giving the contents.

 `regexSyntax` is the main error type, which is an error with the given syntax.
+It can be tested with something like the regex query `)`.

 ```json5
 {